Skills & Custom Instructions

 [Step by step what to do]

-[What tools you need]
+[What you produce]

-Option 2: Create a Custom GPT
+Option 2: Create a Custom GPT (OpenAI)

 - Go to ChatGPT → "Explore GPTs" → "Create"